Sign up early. – Not only does it save you money, but our classes tend to fill up.

 No refunds will be given if you can’t make it to the event.
 You are more than welcome to sell or trade your registration, but please let us know before doing so.

 Demo gear is available to rent for the entire weekend.
-The demo fee is $50 and gets you boots, tools and crampons for Wednesday through Sunday.
+The demo fee is $50 if you register online, or $75 at the door, and gets you boots, tools and crampons for Wednesday through Sunday.
 Gear must be returned each evening and checked out again in the morning.
 If you are taking a class, the gear is provided for the day of the class only and you must pay the demo fee to receive gear for the rest of the weekend.
 Non-climbing classes do not get demo gear.

 Useful Numbers and Web Sites